-Following on their significant recent investments in the French wine industry, especially in Bordeaux, China has now made their first investment in the South African wine industry.
+Following on their significant recent investments in the French wine industry, especially in Bordeaux, China has now made its first investment in the South African wine industry.

 Perfect China distributes the L’Huguenot wine brand in the Far East with a direct sales team of more than a million agents and via 5000 depots in China as well as infrastructure in Malaysia, Thailand, Hong Kong, Indonesia, Singapore, Taiwan and Vietnam.